florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / VST3 for music production: During music production in a digital audio workstation, producers use plugins to simulate a variety of different audio effects, entire instruments or traditional analog devices such as compressors.
   One notable standard used for for these kinds of plugins is the open and free Virtual Studio Technology (VST) 3 standard developed by Steinberg@vst3.
   It specifies a standard for technology on how to implement a plugin system technology between a digital audio workstation (DAW) as the host application and a plugin which applies some effects or produces an audio signal.
-  For example a DAW could sends an audio stream to some plugin, then the plugin could apply an effect such as a simple equalizer on the audio signal and return the signal back to the DAW.
+  For example a DAW could send an audio stream to a plugin, then the plugin could apply effects such as equalization or compression and on the audio signal and return the signal back to the DAW.

   On the technical level VST3 plugins are DLLs on Windows, Mach-O Bundles on Mac and packages on Linux.
 The term package on Linux can have different meanings depending on the Linux distribution and package manager used.